LMP1100H: Cellular imaging in pathobiology

 No specific courses are required, however, you should have successfully completed advanced courses in molecular biology, cell biology and/or biochemistry.

-Priority will be given to senior PhD students.
+Priority will be given to postgraduate, senior PhD, and MD students.

 Course description

-This course explores the powerful intersection of Physics, Biological science, and Imaging technologies.
+This course explores the powerful intersection of physics, biological sciences, artificial intelligence (AI), and imaging technologies.

 • diffraction